jordanwink201/Challengr/README.md

 ### Disclaimer
 - Optimized for Chrome
 - All payments are in Sandbox mode, no real transactions will take place.
-Can you paypal or testing credit card # 4111 1111 1111 1111 exp: anything after 2015 ex: 11/19
+Can use paypal or testing credit card # 4111 1111 1111 1111 exp: anything after 2015 ex: 11/19

 ##Team
   - Faisal Al Qasimi